 Mmmm pork chops!

 Pork chops have a serious identity crisis.
 They should always be delicious, given their close proximity to the wondrous world of bacon.
 But too often, they just aren't.
+We'll show you how to turn up the flavor when you cook pork chops.

 How can we turn up the flavor on regular pork chops?
 We've got 3 good ways: